 If you’re experiencing lag in Steam Link, despite good network results, chances are high you’re using a lower-end Chromebook.
 To correct this, click the Settings gear in the top-right corner of the Steam Link main menu.

 Now that you’re in Settings, go to Network and change Streaming Settings.
 Change Video to “Fast,” and you should be good to go.
 Doing this and disabling HDR on your PC should greatly increase streaming performance on any Chromebook.

 Installing Linux (Beta)

-Obviously, to install Steam for Linux, you need to have Linux app model enabled on Chromebook.
-If you have not done so, follow the tutorial here to enable Linux app mode for your Chromebook.
+Obviously, to install Steam for Linux, you need to have the Linux app model enabled on Chromebook.
+If you have not done so, follow the tutorial here to enable Linux app mode on your Chromebook.